apache/streampipes-website/docs/06_configure-operate-extension-services.md

 3. Change the relevant values.
 4. Click `Update` at the bottom of the expanded form.

 After saving, the page reloads the configuration list.

-This means the section is designed around service-by-service updates rather than one global save for the whole page.
+This reinforces the intended working model: update one service deliberately, verify the effect, then move on to the next one if necessary.

 ### How to work with different field types

-The exact fields depend on the service, but the interaction pattern is consistent.

-For text settings:

-1. Expand the service row.
-2. Click into the text field.
-3. Enter or replace the value.
-4. Use the help icon if a description is available.
-5. Click `Update`.

-For number settings:

-1. Expand the service row.
-2. Enter the numeric value in the number field.
-3. Click `Update`.

-For boolean settings:

-1. Expand the service row.
-2. Enable or disable the checkbox.
-3. Use the help icon if you need the description.
-4. Click `Update`.

-For password settings:

-1. Expand the service row.
-2. Click into the password field.
-3. Enter the new value.
-4. Click `Update`.

-Because these values can directly affect the behavior of a service, make changes deliberately and verify the related functionality afterwards.
+The exact fields differ from service to service, but the interaction pattern stays consistent: expand the row, change the relevant value, use the help text when needed, and update the configuration explicitly.
+Because these settings can directly affect runtime behavior, they should be treated as operational changes rather than as harmless metadata edits.

 Example:
 If a service-level setting controls access to an external dependency, change the configuration here and then validate the feature that depends on that service instead of assuming the update is correct.

-> [Image placeholder: Expanded service configuration row showing text, number, boolean, and password fields plus the Update button]

 ## Manage OPC UA certificates

-The `Certificates` section is dedicated to OPC UA certificate handling.

-In the current UI, the section is described as the place to configure trusted and rejected OPC UA certificates.

-The table shows certificates together with:

-- `Issuer`
-- `Expires`
-- actions for `Details`, `Trust` or `Reject`, and `Delete`
+The `Certificates` section is the trust-management area for OPC UA communication.
+It lists certificates together with their issuer, their expiry information, and the actions needed to inspect, trust, reject, or delete them.

 ### Refresh the certificate list